Arsenal21/simple-wp-shopping-cart/wordpress-paypal-shopping-cart/readme.txt

 = TODO 4.3.8 =
 - Added a new email merge tag for the sale notification emails.
 The new tag is {order_id}
+- Added github repository link in the readme file.

 = 4.3.7 =
 - Added Russian Ruble currency to the currency dropdown option.